 Preheat the oven to 350°F (180°C).
 Prepare a 12-cup muffin pan with paper liners.
 Set aside.

 In a small bowl combine flour, baking powder, and salt.
 Set aside.

 In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar together on medium-high speed until light and fluffy, about 2-3 minutes.

 Add lemon zest and eggs.
 Beat on medium-high speed until everything is combined, about 2 minutes.

 Add the flour mixture to the wet ingredients in three additions, beating on low speed after each addition.

 Beat in the milk and lemon juice on low speed until just combined.
 Do not overmix the batter!

 Half-fill each liner with the batter and make a small well in the center.
-Fill the well with a teaspoonful of the lemon curd and cover with more of the cupcake mixture so the liners are three-quarters full.
+Fill the well with a teaspoonful of the lemon curd (my easy lemon curd recipe) and cover with more of the cupcake mixture so the liners are three-quarters full.

 Bake for 18-20 minutes.
 A toothpick inserted in the middle will come out clean when done.
 Remove from the oven and allow to cool completely before frosting.

 While waiting for the cupcakes to cool make the raspberry puree for the frosting.
 In a small saucepan bring frozen raspberries to a simmer over medium heat.